HugoPeters1024/hs-sleuth/README.md

 ## Haskell Comprehension

 Haskell Comprehension is a tool to inspect/verify/debug the interaction your haskell source code has with the GHC Core2Core optimization pipeline.
 It uses a plugin to make a snapshot of each intermediate AST which can interactively be explored in a browser using the frontend app.
+The frontend app is also hosted at http://core.hugopeters.me

 ## Requirements